vitay/deeprl/document.md

     \delta = r(s, a, s') + \gamma \, \max_{a'} Q^\pi(s', a') - Q^\pi(s, a)
 $$

-In Q-learning, the behavior policy has to ensure exploration, while this is achieved implicitely by the learned policy in SARSA, as it must be $\epsilon$-soft.
+In Q-learning, the behavior policy has to ensure exploration, while this is achieved implicitly by the learned policy in SARSA, as it must be $\epsilon$-soft.
 An easy way of building a behavior policy based on a deterministic learned policy is $\epsilon$-greedy: the deterministic action $\mu(s_t)$ is chosen with probability 1 - $\epsilon$, the other actions with probability $\epsilon$.
 In continuous action spaces, additive noise (e.g. Ohrstein-Uhlenbeck, see @sec:deep-deterministic-policy-gradient-ddpg) can be added to the action.

 Alternatively, domain knowledge can be used to create the behavior policy and restrict the search to meaningful actions: compilation of expert moves in games, approximate solutions, etc. Again, the risk is that the behavior policy never explores the actually optimal actions.
 See @sec:off-policy-actor-critic for more details on the difference between on-policy and off-policy methods.